suthatta/React/README.md

 Take a look at [this video](https://www.youtube.com/watch?v=-o0yomUVVpU&index=2&list=PLVYDhqbgYpYUGxRdtQdYVE5Q8h3bt6SIA) made by Daan, he explains how your homework needs to be handed in.

-Also review the Git [workflow material](https://github.com/HackYourFuture/Git/blob/master/Lecture-3.md) from the JavaScript3 module, use this as a reference.
+Also review the Git [workflow material](https://github.com/FooCoding/Git/blob/master/Lecture-3.md) from the JavaScript3 module, use this as a reference.

 Please read [this doc](homework-submission/HOMEWORK.md) for information on how to where to put your homework for this particular module.

-_The HackYourFuture curriculum is subject to CC BY copyright.
-This means you can freely use our materials, but just make sure to give us credit for it :)_
+---
+Credit goes to [HackYourFuture](https://github.com/HackYourFuture) which this is based upon.